• Skip to primary navigation

 If there are two trainers you expect to have some involvement in this race, it’s Sir Michael Stoute and Aiden O’Brien.
 The pair regularly have at least one runner in the mix for the Group 2 prize and so far it’s Stoute who is proving the dominant force.
 The Barbados-born trainer has a giant eleven victories compared to just four from the illustrious Irishman.
 Over the coming years it will be fascinating to see if O’Brien can stem the tide or if Stoute’s superiority can extend even further.

-Chart Showing the Hardwicke Stakes Wins of Sir Michael Stoute and Aidan O'Brien as of 2022
+Chart Showing the Hardwicke Stakes Wins of Trainers Sir Michael Stoute and Aidan O'Brien Between 1986 and 2024

 MARAAHEL DENIED A FAMOUS HAT-TRICK